In this tutorial I will show you how to create a WordPress website for your blog or business.

 I recommend you go with WordPress.com if you want to:

-If you do go with WordPress.com, you can upgrade at any time to use your own domain.
+If you do go with WordPress.com, you can upgrade at any time to use your own domain with their platform.

-NOTE: You can build your blog with WordPress.com and when you are ready to switch to a self-hosted WordPress site when you you can easily export your content from WordPress.com and import it to your blog hosted on your own server in just a few clicks.
+NOTE: You can build your blog on WordPress.com and when you are ready to switch to a self-hosted WordPress site, then you can easily export your content.
+You can export content from WordPress.com and import it to your self-hosted WordPress blog in just a few clicks.

-WordPress has humble beginnings as a pure blogging platform and has steadily grown and evolved into a full-fledged CMS (content management system).
+WordPress has humble beginnings as a pure blogging platform and has steadily grown and evolved into a fully-fledged CMS (content management system).

-A CMS allows you to manage your website, add content, images, videos, etc, without having to edit static code files, like the good old days of pure HTML coded websites.
+A CMS allows you to manage your website, add content, images, videos, etc., without having to edit static code files unlike the old days of website management.